MrFriendCS/MrFriendCS.github.io/N5-CS-DDD.md

 To search a database, a basic statement with two keywords `SELECT` and `FROM` is used.

 The `SELECT` keyword lists the required field, or fields.
-Whilst the `FROM` keyword states the table that the fields are in.
+The `FROM` keyword states the table that the fields are in.

-To select everything in a table the `*` symbol is used.
+To display all the fields the `*` symbol is used.

 ``` sql
 SELECT *